bha159/Eye-Controlled-Wheelchair/README.md

 ### Prerequisites
 MATLAB 2016a(or later versions)

-Bot having a bluetooth module
+Bot having a bluetooth module(Like HC-05) and two dc motors [Arduino code for bot] (https://gist.github.com/ratcoder/89c020a11d56afc3a7b371548ea7fee0).

 ### Installing
 Simply download the zip file of the project and extract it in MATLAB directory.
 For using camera download "IP Webcam" from [playstore](https://play.google.com/store/apps/details?id=com.pas.webcam&hl=en).